Time of Use Billing with SDG&E

 TOU plans incentivize customers to lower energy use during peak times when energy is in higher demand to ease the load on SDG&E’s system to meet this spiked energy usage.
 The generation of this energy occurs at Peaker Plants – facilities the electric utilities use that burn natural gas to create electric energy.
 Energy from natural gas Peaker Plants is produced quickly to meet the immediate demand, then shut down; compared to residential solar, solar industry energy, or hydroelectric production it is much dirtier.

-As an interesting wrinkle in all of this, SDG&E is offering temporary “One Year No-Risk Pricing” to most customers; this allows customers to give SDGE TOU DR1 or DR2 pricing plans a try; if they don’t save, they can switch back to tiered billing and SDG&E will pay back, via a credit, the difference over one year.
+As an interesting wrinkle in all of this, SDG&E is offering temporary “One Year No-Risk Pricing” to most customers; this offer allows customers to give SDGE TOU DR1 or DR2 pricing plans a try; if they don’t save, they can switch back to tiered billing and SDG&E will pay back, via a credit, the difference over one year.
 It could be useful to evaluate a new rate plan and see what your actual utility bill would have been during the same period.
 Essentially, this is a no-risk option for an ‘apples to apples’ comparison between SDGE TOU and their tiered plan.

 Some non-billing measures to consider for residential solar customers looking to expand their energy independence are home energy storage solutions - using your solar system for charging a home battery .
 At current electricity prices, money savings is not the primary benefit of energy storage.
 The main benefit of charging home battery systems still remains power outage protection with some benefit to energy cost.
 But as TOU billing reaches more households and rates increase overall, energy storage will become an option to help mitigate peak rates.